lino-framework/book/docs/dev/actions.rst

 .. class:: ShowDetail

-  Open a window with a :term:`detail view` of its actor.
+  Open the :term:`detail window` on a table actor.

 .. class:: ShowInsert